 Courtney.Chatterson@longbeach.gov | Phone: 562.570.6396

 Courtney joined the City in December, 2016.
+She manages all communications for the Office and is the Green Business Program Coordinator.
 Before coming to the City, Courtney worked as the Digital Marketing Associate for a startup sustainable investment business promoting the work of small and medium sized environmental entrepreneurs.

 Courtney has a Bachelor’s degree in International Studies, with a Communications emphasis, and a minor in Nonprofit Management.
 She spent some time living in Haiti and Mexico before getting her Master's in International Development from the Graduate Institute in Geneva, Switzerland.
 She is passionate about sustainable development and contributing to a healthy, prosperous, and environmentally friendly community in Long Beach.

 Kristyn joined the City in October, 2017.
 She received her Bachelor’s degree in Environmental Studies from University of California, Santa Barbara in 2016.
 There, she interned with UCSB Sustainability for over three years and was awarded an Outstanding Service Distinction by the Environmental Studies Department.
 During her time as a student, she also worked as a volunteer and later a staff member for the nonprofit California Student Sustainability Coalition, where she founded and managed a statewide writing program for college students.

 After graduating, Kristyn participated in an AmeriCorps Service Year as a CivicSpark Climate Action Fellow with the County of San Luis Obispo Energy Watch Partnership.
 While there, she earned her credential as a LEED Green Associate from the US Green Building Council.
 Kristyn has a passion for sustainability, a strong commitment to promoting livable and resilient communities, and is happy to be working for a city as vibrant and engaging as Long Beach.